My approach: biogeography seen from a geological perspective

 The nature of this work is multidisciplinary – a requirement while working in biogeography.
 I have been immersed in biogeography and multi-disciplinarity since my PhD, focused on the paleoenvironmental and paleogeographical context of the anthropoid primates of Myanmar.
 As a sedimentary geologist, I decipher terrestrial sedimentary archives to reconstruct past climates and landscapes, while relying on biologists and paleontologists to complete my expertise in biogeography.

-Many of my research projects focus on the Paleogene period (66-34 million years ago) because it is a period of numerous and intense climatic events that proposes interesting analogues for the on-going climate changes -with impressive shifts in atmospheric concentration in carbon dioxide, ice sheet extent and global temperature.
-My projects share the common theme that they use sedimentary geology, geochemistry, and geochronology tools applied on continental rocks as proxies for reconstructing past climates and landscapes.
+Many of my research projects focus on the Paleogene period (66-34 million years ago) because it is a period with numerous and intense climatic events and paleogeographic changes associated with many discrete dispersal events.
+The Paleogene also provides interesting analogues for the on-going climate changes -with impressive shifts in atmospheric concentration in carbon dioxide, ice sheet extent and global temperature.
+I have been focusing on five different projects:

 The tools I commonly use include:

 –U-Pb, Nd & Sr geochronology to date sedimentary rocks and study their provenance.